Essential Tips for a Professional CEO Headshot That Stands Out

 Post-Shoot Delivery Process

-Proof galleries delivered within 48 hours for client selection.
+• Proof galleries are delivered within 48 hours for client selection via a secure online proof gallery or private online gallery.

-Final images delivered in high-resolution formats for multiple uses, including LinkedIn, press, and annual reports.
+• File delivery is handled efficiently, with final high-resolution images provided for multiple uses, including LinkedIn, press, and annual reports.

 Studio vs On-Location: When to Choose What

-Our Times Square studio delivers consistent results because the lighting never changes and we control every variable.
-The same setup that made the CEO look confident and approachable will do the same for the entire senior leadership team.
+The Times Square studio delivers consistent results because lighting never changes and every variable is controlled.
+The same setup that makes the CEO look confident and approachable will do the same for the entire senior leadership team.
 Most corporate headshots benefit from this level of control.
+Business headshots especially benefit from the studio environment, where every detail is managed to ensure high-quality, executive-level imagery for websites, press releases, investor materials, and personal branding.
 For a flagship CEO headshot, a neutral or muted background usually works best, as it keeps the focus on the subject and keeps the business portrait timeless.

 On-location shoots work when brand context matters more than pure consistency.
 A law firm might want the cityscape visible through their conference room windows.
 A startup might want the energy of their open office space.
-On these shoots, there’s also flexibility to play with different backdrops—especially in creative industries—allowing us to create more dynamic and eye-catching executive portraits by experimenting with colors or outdoor settings.
-We bring lighting to overcome whatever the location throws at us, but we cannot control every reflection or background element.
+On these shoots, there’s also flexibility to play with different backdrops—especially in creative industries—allowing for more dynamic and eye-catching executive portraits by experimenting with colors or outdoor settings.
+On-location sessions are ideal for capturing different headshots, offering varied backgrounds and styles to suit individual and brand needs.
+Lighting is brought to overcome whatever the location throws at us, but not every reflection or background element can be controlled.

 Remote headshot logistics for distributed teams have evolved significantly.
-Our remote packages provide live posing and framing guidance through video calls, digital backdrop options, and the same retouching standards as our in-person sessions.
-Quality will not match fully lit studio work, but it beats asking your remote CEO to take a selfie.
+Remote packages provide live posing and framing guidance through video calls, digital backdrop options, and the same retouching standards as in-person sessions.
+Quality may not match fully lit studio work, but it beats a selfie.
 For companies comparing CEO headshots cost between travel, studio days, and remote sessions, this format often gives the best balance of budget and consistency.

 On Set: Who Does What When the Camera Rolls